graphopedia-xyz/graphopedia/scatter-plot/index.md

 is a visualization method for showing the distribution of two variables along the horizontal and vertical axes.
 Scatter plots are used to show correlation and detect outliers. [^friendly]

 <!--more-->
-The scatter plot first appeared in the work of English statistician Francis Galton, who also created the concept of correlation in statistics.
+Scatter plots show the relationship of two variables plotted along ***numeric axes***, with the one axis, usually horizontal, showing the independent variable and the other the dependent one.
+Each ***data point*** is represented with a dot.
+In plots where the data points form a pattern of correlation, a ***line of best fit*** shows the trend.
+The data points far outside the direction of the trendline are the ***outliers***.

 Scatter plots are used to show a correlation between two variables because they show the exact distribution of all individual data points.
 To display a correlation, a graph must have one independent variable and one dependent variable.
 The independent variable usually appears on the X-axis and the dependent on the Y-axis.
-A trendline also called the *line of best fit* can be drawn to emphasize the outliers and identify trends.

 Scatter plots are common in scientific publications, making up to 80% of all charts.[^tufte]

 Since scatter plots display a dot for every data point, overplotting is a common problem. [^carr] The existing solutions include representations of densities, not individual data points, using greyscale or using a symbol, often a hexagon.
 An example of such a density distribution scatter plot is a hexagonal bin plot.

+The scatter plot first appeared in the work of English statistician Francis Galton, who also created the concept of correlation in statistics.

 [//]: # (Todo: Add 3 types of correlation types: direction, form, and strength https://www.westga.edu/academics/research/vrc/assets/docs/scatterplots_and_correlation_notes.pdf)